-The center offers a Ph.D. (doctor of philosophy) program and a Psy.D. (doctor of psychology) program.
-The Ph.D.
-Program in Clinical Psychology is accredited by the Commission on Accreditation of the American Psychological Association.
-The Psy.D.
-Program in Clinical Psychology is accredited by the Commission on Accreditation of the American Psychological Association.
-The center also offers master's degrees in counseling, mental health counseling, school counseling (Florida Department of Education approved), and general psychology.
-Also offered are a Florida Department of Education and NASP approved specialist (Psy.S.) program and doctoral (Psy.D.) program in school psychology.
+The center offers a Ph.D.
+(Doctor of Philosophy) program and a Psy.D.
+(Doctor of Psychology) program that are accredited by the American Psychological Association (APA).
+The center also offers a specialist program (Psy.S.) and doctoral program (Psy.D.) in school psychology.
+Both programs are approved by the Florida Department of Education.
+Moreoever, the specialist program in school psychology holds the designation of National Recognition by the National Association of School Psychologists (NASP) and has been accredited by the National Council for Accreditation of Teacher Education (NCATE).
+The center also offers master's degrees in counseling, mental health counseling, school counseling (Florida Department of Education approved), forensic psychology, and general psychology.
 The center trains students in its Psychology Services Center that serves children, adolescents, and adults through its outpatient programs and thirteen faculty specialty clinical training programs.
-The Psychology Services Center Internship Program is accredited by the Commission on Accreditation of the American Psychological Association.
-In addition, the center collaborates on the Consortium Internship Program that is an Association of Psychology Postdoctoral and Internship Centers (APPIC) member.
-The center values interdisciplinary collaborations and works with partners in the postdoctoral residency program, college of medicine, college of dental medicine, school of education, school of business, the Mailman Segal Center, the Criminal Justice Institute, community partners, and others.
+The Psychology Services Center Internship Program is accredited by the Commission on Accreditation of the APA.
+In addition, the center manages the Consortium Internship Program which is an Association of Psychology Postdoctoral and Internship Centers (APPIC) member.
+The center values interdisciplinary collaborations and works with partners in the postdoctoral residency program, college of medicine, college of dental medicine, school of education, school of business, the Mailman Segal Center, the Institute for the Study of Human Service, community partners, and others.